Maud Menten New Principal Investigator Prizes in Genetics

 - $30,000 is available to fund an application in the area of clinical research

 - $30,000 is available to fund an application in the area of health services/social, cultural, environmental and population health

 For each of the 3 research areas mentioned above, the CIHR-IG Maud Menten New Investigator Prize consists of one (1) $30,000 prize.

 This prize is nonrenewable and has to be used according to CIHR Funding Policies.

-- The candidate must be a recipient of a CIHR Project Grant from the Spring 2019 competition (201903PJT); and
+- The candidate must be a recipient of a CIHR Project Grant from the Fall 2021 or Spring 2022 competition; and

 - The funded research must align with the IG mandate; and

 - The candidate must have chosen IG as the primary Institute on their Project Grant proposal application; and

 - The candidate must be an early career researcher at the time of the application deadline of the Project Grant competition.

 There is no application process for this prize.
 The prizes will be given to the highest ranked (by percent (%) rank) new investigators, who are the recipients of a grant from the Fall 2021 or Spring 2022 Project Grant competition in each research area, and who selected IG as the primary Institute on their application.
 CIHR staff will provide the list of IG grantees and will determine with Institute staff the eligibility of the recipient.
 In the case of ties, the prizes will be split amongst the finalists per research area.